 How Do These Two Companies Approach Multi-GPU Setup?

-Both companies were driven by the romantic idea of hooking up two or more graphics cards and getting double or triple or even more performance.
+Both companies were driven by the romantic idea of hooking up two or more graphics cards and getting double, triple, or even more performance.
 Or they were aware of the snake oil they’ve tried to sell consumers.
 Either way, it was us, gamers, who truly believed that this promise could be fulfilled.

 Although there are certain games out there where an increase in performance is noticeable or even doubled in some rare cases, it’s clear that neither AMD nor Nvidia truly realized the potential of a multi-GPU setup.